-The obligation to observe the laws of fast and abstinence substantially or as a whole is a serious obligation.
-The failure to observe one penitential day in itself is not considered serious.
-It is the failure to observe any penitential days at all, or a substantial number of days, which must be considered serious.
+The obligation to observe the laws of fast and abstinence is a serious one for Catholics.
+Failure to observe one penitential day in itself is not considered a serious sin.
+It is the failure to observe any penitential days at all, or a substantial number of penitential days, that must be considered serious.

 The obligation, the privilege really, of receiving the Eucharist at least once a year --- often called “Easter duty” --- for those in the state of grace should still be fulfilled during the period from the First Sunday of Lent, February 29-March 1 to Trinity Sunday, June 7-8 However, the Church’s law does permit this precept to be fulfilled at another time during the year when there is a just cause.